Introduction: A Delicious Homemade Chicken Ramen

 Tips for Making the Best Chicken Ramen

-- Always use fresh noodles for optimal texture.
+Use fresh noodles for the best texture.

 Serving Suggestions

-- Add a dash of lime juice for extra freshness.
+Add a little lime juice for freshness.

 Common Mistakes to Avoid

-- Overcooking noodles → leads to a mushy texture.
+Overcooking noodles → mushy texture

-- Skipping chicken marination → bland flavor.
+Skipping chicken marinade → bland flavor

-- Using too much soy sauce → overly salty.
+Using too much soy sauce → overly salty

 Health Benefits of Chicken Ramen